 About the Network

-Due to the intrinsic features of hormone action and the genetic basis of some conditions, the consequences of endocrine conditions are usually not restricted to a single organ.
-So it is obvious that the unmet needs of this patient group need to be over arched by a network with a broad expertise covering all endocrine glands, relevant endocrine target organs and endocrine challenges from birth to senescence.
+Due to the intrinsic features of hormone action and the genetic basis of some conditions, the consequences of endocrine conditions are usually not restricted to a single organ, but instead overlap in multiple organs.
+Endocrine disorders also often span across the entire lifetime of a patient.
+Therefore it is of vital importance that the unmet needs of this patient group are met by an overarching network with a broad expertise covering all endocrine glands and challenges from birth until adulthood.

 - To mitigate differences across geographies and primary and secondary care in awareness and knowledge regarding diagnosis and treatment that affect quality of care of rare endocrine disorders.
 To achieve this, a dedicated training programme will be established and implemented.